canonical/indico-operator/docs/tutorial.md

 ### Add a Juju model for the tutorial

-To manage resources effectively and to separate this tutorial's workload from your usual work, we recommend creating a new model using the following command.
+To manage resources effectively and to separate this tutorial's workload from your usual work, create a new model using the following command:

 ```
 juju add-model indico-tutorial